evidentlyai/evidently/docs/book/tests-and-reports/text-descriptors.md

 ])
 ```

-However, in most scenarios it's best to first generate the DataFrame with scores, and then run the evaluations over a new dataset by directly referencing the new added column.
+However, in most cases, it's better to first generate a DataFrame with the scores through `TextEvals`.
+You can then run evaluations on the new dataset by referencing the newly added column directly.

 ## Run Tests

-More importantly, you can also run Tests with these Descriptors.
-This allows you to explicitly verify a specific condition and return a Pass or Fail result.
+You can also run Tests with text Descriptors, allowing you to verify specific conditions and return a Pass or Fail result.

 **Example 1**.
-To Test that the average response sentiment is greater or equal (`gte`) to 0, and that maximum text length is less than or equal (`lte`) to 200 symbols:
+To test that the average response sentiment is greater or equal (`gte`) to 0, and that the maximum text length is less than or equal (`lte`) to 200 characters:

 ```python
 test_suite = TestSuite(tests=[